Getting a Blood Transfusion

 First, blood tests such as a complete blood count (CBC) are done to find out if the patient’s symptoms are likely to be helped by a transfusion.
 A CBC measures the levels of components within the blood such as red blood cells, white blood cells, and platelets.
-Coagulation (clotting) tests may also be done if abnormal bleeding is a problem.
+Tests of clotting (coagulation) may also be done if abnormal bleeding is a problem.

-If a transfusion is needed, more blood tests must be done to find a donated blood component that closely matches the patient.
+If a transfusion is needed, it must be prescribed by a health care provider.
+At that point, more blood tests must be done to find a donated blood component that closely matches the patient.

 Blood types are important when it comes to transfusions.
 If you get a transfusion that does not work with your blood type, your body’s immune system could fight the donated blood.
-This can cause a serious or even life-threatening transfusion reaction (described in the section called “Possible risks of blood transfusion”).
+This can cause a serious or even life-threatening transfusion reaction.
+(See “Possible risks of blood transfusion.”)

 To be sure no mistakes are made, donated blood is carefully tested to find out what type it is.
 This is done when it’s taken from the donor and again once it’s received by the hospital lab.
 The blood bag is labeled with the type of blood it contains.
 When a person needs a blood transfusion, a blood sample is drawn from them and tested the same way.